 Again, depending on the time of year, location and number of persons camping prices will vary wildly.

-As we are currently traveling around Australia towing a camper trailer, prices for a powered site in a caravan park have ranged from $50 – $70 per night.
-For an un-powered site from $25 – $40.
+As we have spent 1.5 years traveling around Australia towing a camper trailer, prices for a powered site in a caravan park have ranged from $50 – $70 AUS per night.

 Before we had our camper trailer we did some camping and prices within caravan parks for us as a family of 4 ranged greatly from $30 – $60.